 The list is open to non-subscribers although they may be subject to a one-time address validation.
 Small attachments (such as diff files) are acceptable within the bounds of common sense.
 The list is archived by MARC.

 More information on subscription and list account management may be found at the firstname.lastname@example.org information page.

-General support (especially regarding interoperability issues) can also be found on the Security Focus SSH mailing list firstname.lastname@example.org.
-Alternatively, you can post to the Usenet newsgroup comp.security.ssh.
+General support (especially regarding interoperability issues) may also be found at the newsgroup comp.security.ssh.